crittermike/personal-blog/src/pages/ramblings/drupal-on-cloud9.md

 **1\.
 Start each workspace from a starter instance that has all the tools you need**

-For example, create a ""Drupal"" starter workspace that has Drush, Drupal Console, Apache config, git aliases, XHprof (here are [installation instructions](https://gist.github.com/mikecrittenden/341a7ce1da019c1d2a22008e665c3565)), etc. Then, whenever you spin up a new site, just clone that workspace.
+For example, create a "Drupal" starter workspace that has Drush, Drupal Console, Apache config, git aliases, XHprof (here are [installation instructions](https://gist.github.com/mikecrittenden/341a7ce1da019c1d2a22008e665c3565)), etc. Then, whenever you spin up a new site, just clone that workspace.

 **2\.
 Create per-ticket workspaces**